ShanieshaJ/Barbados-landing-page/README.md

 # Barbados landing page

-Creating this landing page of Barbados for upcoming contest on SheCodes for the month of May.
+Creating this landing page of Barbados for the month of May.
 This single is designed by using HTML, CSS, and JavaScript.
 This page will be responsive.

 # Tasks